awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 By default, Amazon S3 doesn't replicate objects that are stored at rest using server\-side encryption with customer master keys \(CMKs\) stored in AWS KMS\.
 This section explains additional configuration that you add to direct Amazon S3 to replicate these objects\.

 **Important**
 Replication of encrypted data is a server\-side process that occurs entirely within Amazon S3\.
-Replication does not support client\-side encryption\.

 For an example with step\-by\-step instructions, see [Replicating encrypted objects](replication-walkthrough-4.md)\.
 For information about creating a replication configuration, see [Replicating objects](replication.md)\.